junxit/us-congress-bills-115/metadata.md

 - 2018-01-29 — Introduced in House
 - 2018-01-29 — Introduced in House
 - 2018-01-29 — Referred to the House Committee on Oversight and Government Reform.
+- 2018-02-06 — Committee Consideration and Mark-up Session Held.
+- 2018-02-06 — Ordered to be Reported (Amended) by Voice Vote.
+- 2018-09-12 — Placed on the Union Calendar, Calendar No. 738.
+- 2018-09-12 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+115-947.
+- 2018-09-12 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+115-947.